Skip to main content

 Will the park be closed during construction?

 No. Esther Short Park will remain open during construction.
-Starting in July, the work area in the Propstra Square bricks will be fenced off for safety.
+Starting in July 2024, the work area in the Propstra Square bricks was fenced off for safety.

 Will there still be events happening in the park during the project?

-You will still see all our great festivals and events happening in the park this summer, just laid out a bit differently.
+You will still see all our great festivals and events happening in the park, just laid out a bit differently.

 Will the water feature be on during the project?

-The Salmon Run Bell Tower project includes critical repairs to the water feature’s pump house and mechanics.
-The Esther Short Park water feature in Propstra Square will not be turned on this summer due to this work.
+The Esther Short Park Water Feature in the final stages of repairs and fine-tuning to ensure everything runs safely and smoothly.
+We appreciate the community’s patience and expect that feature to open in June 2025.
 You can still splash and cool off at the Columbia River Water Feature at Vancouver Waterfront Park.
 Or visit the community center pools at Marshall and Firstenburg during a public swim session.

 How is the City paying for this project?